sadiela/sadieiq694.github.io/writing/TechWorkWeek2.markdown

 ###Motion Node

 The blob detection node took a lot longer to program than our group anticipated, so we did not get to spend as much time as we wanted on the motion code.
-To summarize, the node subscribed to the blob_detect and /scan topics.
+To summarize, the node subscribed to the blob_info and /scan topics.
 It used the x term of the location tuple and compared it to the x coordinate at center of the camera's view to find the steering error.
 The error was input into a PID function to determine the steering angle.
 The size of the blob was used to tell the node when to switch between visual servoing and wall following.
 If the size of the blob made up more than 10% of the camera view, the node would make the change.

 The wall following algorithm we implemented was similar to the one from the previous week; it took a range of points and used the minimum distance of these points as the distance from the wall.